populationtwo/camden-theme-documentation/docs/guide/google-api.md

 ## Acquiring API Key

-Follow this steps to acquire a Google Fonts Api Key
+Follow this steps to acquire a Google Fonts API Key

 1. Go to [Google API Page](https://console.developers.google.com/flows/enableapi?apiid=webfonts&keyType=CLIENT_SIDE&reusekey=true)
 2. Select a project or create one, and __Continue__